-• Campus will open beginning at 2:40 pm.

-- Students will be guided to their designated pick-up location and wait with their teacher and grade-level Stable Group. - Children should enter the vehicle from the passenger side. - Drivers should not leave their vehicles.
+- Campus will open beginning at 2:50pm. - Students will be guided to their designated pick-up location on the playground and wait with their teacher and grade-level Stable Group. - Children should enter the vehicle from the passenger side. - Drivers should not leave their vehicles.